ReactiveX22/ReactiveX22.github.io/_tabs/about.md

 {: style="text-align: center;"}

-## Hello :)
+## Hello :relaxed:

-Welcome to my website.
-I share various types of programming related knowledge that I acquire from my learning journey.
+Welcome to my personal website, where I share what I learn as I explore the world of programming.
+My articles cover a wide range of topics, from the basics of coding to more advanced concepts.
+As a beginner, I share my perspective and experiences with others who are just starting out in the field.
+Join me on my journey of learning and discovery, and let's learn together!